Raccoonn/Twitch-Chat-Bot/README.md

 runBot.py starts the bot with command line interaction allowing for connection and disconnection to different channels and running methods.

-In order to run the bot successfully you will need to get a oauth Token from Twitch.
+In order to run the bot successfully you will need to get a OAuth Token from Twitch.
 This can be easily found in user settings on Twitch.tv.
 I reccommend that you write the token into the code and use it as part of your default credentials.